brownbugz/project-2-tumble/readme.md

 ## Description

-Tumble is a dating tracker type of diary for personal use.
+Tumble is a dating tracker type of diary - comparable to a black diary - for personal use.

 ---